emacsmirror/avy-act/README.md

 These commands let Avy act from a distance.
-There are four basic classes:
+There are three basic classes:

 The commands `avy-act-follow` and `avy-act-follow-in-new-buffer`, which allow you to select a link to follow.